Adam Carson: Biography

 Adam Carson met future bandmate Davey Havok in the fifth grade.
 It was not until high school that the two became friends and started AFI.
 While still in high school, Davey Havok, Mark Stopholese, and Vic Chalker formed AFI in November 1991.
 Stopholese suggested his friend, who was Adam Carson, to be drummer since he owned a drum set.
 Chalker was soon replaced by Geoff Kresge, and AFI subsequently recorded their debut EP, Dork.
 Regarding the first AFI practice, Carson recalls: "The first practice was pretty funny because no one knew how to play at all.
 I remember my dad was in the garage and spent like an hour trying to get the bass and guitar in tune.
-We didn’t even know how to tune anything.
+We didn't even know how to tune anything.
 I think we tried to play Angry Samoans and Germs covers.
 There really wasn't any chemistry at that time—it came a little later."

 AFI briefly split in 1993 after each of its members graduated high school and attended different colleges.
 Carson attended UC Santa Cruz, while Havok and Stopholese attended the UC Berkeley and the University of Southern California (USC), respectively.
 In December of that year, the band reunited and played a show for approximately 200 fans at the Phoenix Theater in Petaluma, California.
 Encouraged by their enjoyment and success at the show, AFI became a full-time band.

-On August 3, 2013, Carson married English model Eirinie Hamil.
-The couple have two daughters together, Luka Lily Carson, born on April 22, 2017 and Selah Marigold Carson, born on April 17, 2021.
+On August 3, 2013, Carson married British model Eirinie Hamil.
+The couple have two daughters together, Luka Lily Carson, born on April 22, 2017, and Selah Marigold Carson, born on April 17, 2021.